 Make Your Training Sustainable

 Incorporating habits and practices that allow you to train consistently is what makes training sustainable.
 Consistent and sustainable training will make you much faster in the long run than intermittent training.
-Training harder then you should for months at a time before burning out is not the key to getting faster.
+Training harder than you should for months at a time before burning out is not the key to getting faster.
 Taking it at a pace you know you can sustain for the long run, while actively incorporating positive training habits makes you faster.

 For more cycling training knowledge, listen to Ask a Cycling Coach — the only podcast dedicated to making you a faster cyclist.
 New episodes are released weekly.